fboucquez/symbol-bootstrap/docs/config.md

   --noPassword                      When provided, Bootstrap will not use a password, so private keys will be stored in
                                     plain text.
 Use with caution.

-  --offline                         If --offline is used, Bootstrap rejects any offline operation when generating the
+  --offline                         If --offline is used, Bootstrap rejects any online operation when generating the
                                     configuration.

   --password=password               A password used to encrypt and decrypt private keys in preset files like